Arpl14/SmartScroll-full-stack-Reddit-personalization/README.md

 # SmartScroll-AI-powered personalized Reddit feed#
-*Built to combat doomscrolling with Data Engineering + LLM magic*
+*Built to effectively learn rather than doomscroll from social media with Data Engineering + LLM magic*
 **By Arpita Lonakadi**

 ---

 ## 🔥 Summary

-This project is a **real-time Reddit feed pipeline** built with Apache Airflow, GPT-3.5, and AWS — designed to extract content from Reddit, summarize it using LLMs, store the results in the cloud, and visualize it in an insightful dashboard.
+This project is a **real-time Reddit feed pipeline** built with Apache Airflow, GPT-3.5, and AWS — designed to extract content user is interested in from Reddit, summarize it using LLMs, store the results in the cloud, and visualize it in an insightful dashboard.
 **No more doomscrolling.** Instead, this app curates and compresses Reddit content into bite-sized insights that respect your time and focus.

 ---

-## 🧭 Project Overview

-This end-to-end data platform automatically:

-- Extracts trending posts from user-selected subreddits using Reddit’s API
-- Summarizes the posts using OpenAI’s GPT-3.5 (LLM integration)
-- Stores CSV outputs in Amazon S3 via a version-controlled timestamp
-- Loads data to AWS Glue and queries it with Amazon Athena
-- Displays insights on an Amazon QuickSight dashboard
-- Offers a Streamlit UI for custom user input + feed download

-The pipeline is **automated using Apache Airflow**, making it scalable and production-ready.
+## ⚙️ How It Works

+1. **User selects topics he is interested in** in the app UI.
+2. Apache Airflow DAG is triggered to run the data pipeline asynchronously on demand or by schedule.
+3. The app fetches relevant posts using the Reddit API (via PRAW).
+4. Each post is optionally summarized using GPT-3.5, compressing long content into crisp summaries.
+5. A structured CSV is created and automatically uploaded to AWS S3.
+6. A Glue Crawler is configured to automatically scan the S3 bucket.
+7. Athena queries the Glue Catalog table directly, enabling serverless SQL access to Reddit posts

+9. In **Amazon QuickSight**, the data is visualized as:
+   - Posts over time
+   - Category split
+   - Trending post titles (word cloud)
 ---

 ## ✨ Key Features

-- 🎯 Custom subreddit selection
+- 🎯 Custom topic selection
 - 🤖 GPT-powered content summarization (via OpenAI API)
 - ☁️ Cloud storage using Amazon S3
 - 🔁 Automated orchestration via Apache Airflow